 Because omega-3 fatty acids cannot be made by the body, they must be obtained from food.
-It is essential we eat them!
+It is essential that we eat them!
 These powerful fatty acids reduce inflammation, protect against heart attacks, inhibit cancer, and protect brain function.
 Scientists have even speculated that inadequate maternal intake of omega-3 fatty acids may be a precursor to increased risk of childhood allergy.
 Unfortunately, the average American adult is deficient in omega-3s.

 For so long I have ignored these critical omega-3 fats in the whole food form of flaxseed because the omega-3 fatty acids are primarily in a form (ALA) that has to be converted to the active omega-3s (EPA and DHA) in marine life.
-But as much as I push seafood containing these active forms of omega-3 fatty acids many are allergic, don’t like fish, follow a vegan or vegetarian diet, or don’t know how to buy and cook seafood.
+But as much as I push seafood containing these active forms of omega-3 fatty acids, many are allergic, don’t like fish, follow a vegan or vegetarian diet, or don’t know how to buy and cook seafood.

-Flax seed nutritional value doesn’t stop with its valuable source of omega-3s either.
+Flax seed nutritional value doesn’t stop with its valuable source of omega-3s.
 Flax has up to 800 times the phytonutrients commonly found in other seed oils.
 Lignins, as both a dietary fiber and a phytoestrogen, is one of these phytonutrients found in abundance in flax seed.
-These lignins are metabolized in the human intestine by friendly bacteria and are absorbed and circulated in the bloodstream where they exert powerful antioxidant effects.
+These lignins are metabolized in the human intestine by friendly bacteria and are absorbed and circulated in the bloodstream, where they exert powerful antioxidant effects.
 They help inhibit the process of heart disease and possibly lower the risk of certain types of cancers (specifically the hormone-related breast and prostate cancers) as well as contributing to increased brain function (much like estrogen replacement therapy).

 The lignans in flaxseeds are powerful artery plaque-fighting tools and also help prevent platelets from clumping together, thereby preventing clot formation, which is often the final fatal step in a heart attack.
 Lignin also helps prevent prostate cancer cells from sticking together, in effect stopping tumor growth in its tracks.
-This phytonutrient also has impressive blood pressure-lowering effects and also may improve blood sugar in diabetic patients.
+This phytonutrient also has impressive blood pressure-lowering effects, and also may improve blood sugar in diabetic patients.
 Some studies suggest the daily intake of the lignans in flaxseeds may modestly improve blood sugar.

 Flaxseeds’ high-fiber content is another reason to consider eating flaxseed on a regular basis.
-Flaxseed contains both the soluble and insoluble types of fiber that are both healthful for the digestive and cardiovascular systems.
+Flaxseed contains both the soluble and insoluble types of fiber that are healthful for the digestive and cardiovascular systems.
 Flaxseed soluble fibers work like sponges to absorb cholesterol in your digestive track so that you excrete it.

-Just 2 Tablespoons of flaxseed provides roughly 4 g of fiber, which has been shown to help relieve constipation and several other conditions.
+Just 2 tablespoons of flaxseed provides roughly 4 g of fiber, which has been shown to help relieve constipation and several other conditions.
 The fiber content, both soluble and insoluble, adds bulk and helps clean out the digestive tract and may help control cholesterol and stabilize blood sugars.
 Benefits for those suffering from digestive issues, heart disease, and diabetes are packed in this super seed.